udityalaad/Stock_Market_Prediction_Using_RNN/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-  In this project, we make use of TensorFlow's keras library to create a Recurrent Neural Network, that can effectively predict future values using data from the past, and also taking the sequence into consideration.
+  In this project, we make use of TensorFlow's keras library to create a 3 Recurrent Neural Networks - namely Simple, LSTM (Long Short Term Memory) and GRU (Gated Recurrent Unit); that can effectively predict future values using data from the past, and also takes the sequence into consideration.

   For case study analysis, we use stock market data of a company from all days of the year, in sequence.
 And try to predict the current day's stock using the value from previous 3 days.
 The results and discussions of the analysis can be found in one of the below sections.